Other parks in Southall

 This village developed around the church of St Mary, parts of which date from the 12th century.
 By 1800 there were 40 houses around the triangular green.
 Buildings of interest include Norwood Hall, the Plough Inn and the former Biscoe Free School.

-Access: Junction of Norwood and Tentelow Lane
+Entrances on Junction of Norwood and Tentelow Lane

-Facilities: Children's playground, public toilet
+Facilities: children's playground, public toilet

 Southall Recreation Ground